jsmith3465/smithkids/DATABASE_SETUP.md

 - When a workout, chore, or memory verse is created, an entry is automatically created in Unified_Approvals
 - The `source_id` field references the original table's ID (workout_id, chore_id, or memory_verse_submission id)
 - The User_Badges table tracks all badges earned by users, including the 9 Fruits of the Spirit badges
+- The Bible_Trivia_Results table tracks detailed statistics for each game, including breakdown by difficulty level